nacho-herrera/pyCocos/README.md

 #### Initialization

 Before using the library, you need to initialize it with a valid email and password.
-You can find the token using the browser dev-yTools.
+The library includes the working webpage api_key token, but if that token is updated, you can find it using the browser dev-tools and pass it on initialization with the *api_key* parameter.

+#### 2nd Factor Authentication

+On 4/13/2024 Cocos Capital implemented a 2nd factor authentication for all users.
+Different users may have SMS, Mail or TOTP app authentication.
+The library implements pyotp library for automatic code generation.
+To use that feature, topt secret key must be passed as parameters *topt_secret_key* parameter on initialization.
+If parameter is not passed, library will request code interactively.
+If you have TOTP app activated, you can get your secret key using this [method](https://shieldplanet.com/extract-secret-keys-from-google-authenticator-qr-code/).
+Pyotp implementation was kindly developed by @El_Raulo on Telegram.

 #### REST